pvanallen/delft-ai-toolkit/README.md

 python3 delftToolkit.py --server_ip 10.0.1.15
 ```

      * In the above command, change the server_ip IP address to that of your computer.
 The software will take a minute or two to finish setting up the object recognition models.

    * **Unity3D**:
      * Open the "delft-toolkit" project in Unity3D
+     * In the Hierarchy, open the main scene
-     * In the Hierarchy, click on the "Main Camera" and then open the "Canvas" tab
+     * In the Graphs directory, double click on the toolkit visual graph you are currently using (or one of the example graphs)
+     * If you are using the robot hardware, click on the simulated robot in the Hierarchy, and enable the "Physical Ding" script.
+If you are not using the physical robot, keep this script unchecked and inactive.
      * Click on the Play button
      * Click on the 3D window (this is to ensure Unity is receiving all commands -- if you find it is not responding to the keyboard or OSC, try this)
-     * Note that the Unity project may crash if the Node process is not already running when you Play.

 ## Installing The software